Dheeraj-Sai/VIT-BOT/README.md

-# AI-Chatbot-with-Tensorflow
+# VITBOT - an AI-Chatbot-with-Tensorflow
-This is a Chatbot which i created for my final year engineering project.
-It is fully written in python and for training and modelling i have used Tensorflow. finally GUI is created with Tkinter in python my goal was to make this project more real world.
+This is a Chatbot which i created for my AI-NLP project.
+It is fully written in python and for training and modelling i have used Tensorflow.
 Chatbot can be integrated with web too, Using flask nd tensorflow serving, but i haven't done that yet.

 # Working
 So, the flow of the chatbot is as follows: